lucianoayres/chatty-ai/README.md

 - Responses are streamed in real-time as they're generated
 - All configuration can be easily modified through constants
 - Colors can be disabled by setting `useColors = false`
+- Emoji can be disabled by setting `useEmoji = false`
+- Assistant personalities can be switched at any time
 - The API endpoint can be changed to connect to remote Ollama instances
+- Each assistant maintains their unique personality and style
+- System messages are automatically updated when switching assistants